 Carlee Forbes is a PhD student in African art history, studying under Dr. Victoria Rovine.
 Forbes’s research focuses on colonial-era Congolese art.
 She analyzes Congolese artistic innovations and relationships between Congolese artists and their various patrons.
 Forbes recently was part of the team to organize the exhibition and publication of Kongo across the Waters, featuring pieces from the Royal Museum of Central Africa in Tervuren, Belgium, and U.S. collections.
 She received her bachelor’s degrees in history and arts and humanities from Michigan State University and her master’s degree in art history from the University of Florida.

-Robin Holmesis a PhD student of French modern art, advised by Dr. Daniel Sherman.
+Robin Holmesis a Ph.D. student of French modern art, advised by Dr. Daniel Sherman.

-Rachel Ozerkevich is a PhD student from Toronto, Canada.
+Rachel Ozerkevich is a second yearPhD student from Toronto, Canada, and she is advised by Dr. Daniel Sherman.
 She received her B.A. in Art History from the University of British Columbia in Vancouver, and her M.A. from UNC Chapel Hill.
-She works with Dr. Daniel Sherman on French modern art.
-Her M.A. thesis addressed sporting and nationalist symbolism in Robert Delaunay’s paintings, and her dissertation research examines similar themes of athleticism, militarism, and different forms of French nationalism before and during the First World War.
+Her M.A. thesis addressed athletic and nationalist symbolism in several of Robert Delaunay’s paintings.
+Her dissertation research examines athletic subject matter in French painting, print, and photography from the period surrounding the First World War.
+More broadly, she is interested in themes of athleticism, militarism, and different forms of French nationalism at the end of the Belle Epoque period.

 Claire Payne is a second-year dual degree master’s student in art history and library science.
 She is interested in contemporary art, visual culture, art libraries, and accessibility, and currently works as a research assistant in the User Experience and Assessment department of the UNC libraries.
 Claire is originally from Louisville, Kentucky, and completed undergraduate work in history at Oberlin College in northeast Ohio.